openharmony/docs/en/application-dev/connectivity/socket-connection.md

 ### How to Develop

-The TLSsocket connection process on the client is described as follows:
+The TLS socket connection process on the client is described as follows:

 1. Import the required **socket** module.